What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 ROI typically justifies the investment—effective SEO often returns 5-10x the cost through increased organic traffic and conversions.
 Consider SEO a long-term investment rather than an expense.

-Can I do SEO myself or should I hire someone?
+Can I perform SEO or do I need to hire someone?

 Beginners can absolutely implement basic SEO themselves, especially for smaller websites.
 Start with free resources, tools, and tutorials to build foundational knowledge.
 However, hiring professionals makes sense if: